mmmoli/open-courts/README.md

-# basketball-courts
+# open-courts
-I wanted to know the locations of all free basketball courts in my area.
-Turns out, it's impossible.
+I wanted to know the locations of all free basketball courts in my area, so I made this.

-This site's here to change that.

 ## Set up